 Using East Asian medical philosophy, which she continues to study, her mission is to assist individuals who are dedicated to taking steps toward personal enlightenment and power, and using this power to put their lives into balance.

-Samantha Yurkosky was drawn to study acupuncture after being successfully treated for migraines over ten years ago.
-She received her Master of Science degree from Tri-State College of Acupuncture where she was trained in four different styles of acupuncture.
-During her studies, Samantha interned with Dr. Mark Seem PhD LAc, the president and founder of the college and a longtime activist in the acupuncture community who pioneered a style of acupuncture known as Acupuncture Physical Medicine (APM).
-Using this style of practice, Samantha has helped many athletes, dancers, runners, and fitness enthusiasts return to physical health after injuries, repetitive strain, and physical or mental exhaustion.
+Leaving her background in economics and corporate life behind, Samantha received her Master of Science degree from Tri-State College of Acupuncture where she was trained in four different styles of acupuncture, as well as biomedical physiology and pathology.
+She has over 3,000 clinical and didactic hours in the acupuncture styles of Acupuncture Physical Medicine (APM), Kiiko Matsumoto Japanese Acupuncture (KM), Traditional Chinese Medicine (TCM), and Classical Chinese Medicine (CCM).
+Samantha interned with the president and founder of the college Dr. Mark Seem, who pioneered the APM style, integrating the use of trigger point dry needling with traditional acupuncture.
+Using this style of practice, alongside adjunct therapies such as cupping, gua sha, electric stimulation, and manual manipulation, Samantha has helped many athletes, dancers, runners, and fitness enthusiasts return to physical health after injuries, repetitive strain, and physical or mental exhaustion.
 Samantha draws on her own experience as a dancer and dealing with her own injuries to inform her treatments.

-Samantha continues her studies with acupuncturist and herbalist Timothy Aitkin LAc, who practices a tradition of acupuncture rooted in ancient Taoist philosophy and classical Chinese pulse diagnosis.
-By using this style of diagnosis and practice, Samantha works with patients targeting deeper issues of depression, panic attacks, chronic pain, and healing past trauma.
-She also uses the subtle information found in the pulse to inform treatments for general wellness and as preventative medicine.
+Samantha continues her education under the mentorship of Master Practitioner Timothy Aitkin LAc, who practices a tradition of acupuncture rooted in ancient Taoist philosophy and classical Chinese pulse diagnosis.
+By using this style of diagnosis and treatment, Samantha works with patients targeting deeper issues of depression, panic attacks, chronic pain, and healing past trauma.
+She also uses the subtle information found in the pulse to inform treatments for general wellness and preventative health.